Refinements to the prime number theorem for arithmetic progressions: Abstract

 \section{Abstract}

 We prove a version of the prime number theorem for arithmetic progressions that is uniform enough to deduce the Siegel--Walfisz theorem, Hoheisel's asymptotic for intervals of length $x^{1-\delta}$, a Brun--Titchmarsh bound, and Linnik's bound on the least prime in an arithmetic progression as corollaries.
-Our proof uses the Vinogradov--Korobov zero-free region and a refinement of Bombieri's ``repulsive'' log-free zero density estimate.
+Our proof uses the Vinogradov--Korobov zero-free region, a log-free zero density estimate, and the Deuring--Heilbronn zero repulsion phenomenon.
 Improvements exist when the modulus is sufficiently powerful.